 State policy on Preventing Learner Pregnancies

-Cause for Justice (CFJ) Executive Director, Ryan Smit, met with officials of the Department of Basic Education (DBE) on 13 August to discuss concerns regarding the DBE’s Draft National Policy on the Prevention and Management of Learner Pregnancy (the draft Policy).
+Cause for Justice (CFJ) Executive Director, Ryan Smit, met with officials of the Department of Basic Education (DBE) on 1 April 2019 to discuss concerns regarding the DBE’s Draft National Policy on the Prevention and Management of Learner Pregnancy and in particular the key focus on CSE (Comprehensive Sexuality Education) therein.

 BACKGROUND: What is the cause about?